Kihtto/Terminal-Clock/README.md

 # Terminal-Clock
-A simple terminal clock build in python
+A simple terminal clock build in python with blessed